 At the invitation of the President of the Republic of South Africa, H.E.
 Cyril Matamela Ramaphosa, on 15th to 16th March,2023, the President of the United Republic of Tanzania, H.E.Dr.
-Samia Suluhu Hassan, paid a State Visit to Pretoria,
+Samia Suluhu Hassan, paid a State Visit to Pretoria, the Republic of South Africa where she was accompanied by Ministers of Foreign Affairs and East African Cooperation; Defence and National Service; Trade Industry and Investment; Home Affairs; Culture, Arts and Sports; and Information, Communication, and ICT.
 The State Visit was held conjointly with the Second Session of the Bi-National Commission which was Co-chaired by the two Presidents.
 During the official talks, both Heads of State expressed satisfaction at the strong bilateral relations existing between the two countries, hinging upon the long standing historical, political, economic, and cultural ties.
 In this regard, the two Leaders asserted to enhance the bonds of friendship and solidarity that exist between the two countries and committed to continue building these relations for the mutual benefit of the people of both countries.
 Her Excellency, Dr Samia Suluhu Hassan extended an invitation to His Excellency President Cyril Matamela Ramaphosa, to the 3rd Session of the South Africa - Tanzania Bi-National Commission which will be convened in 2025 in Tanzania, at a date to be mutually agreed upon.